-Arkansas’ Business Retention and Workforce Transition Team within the Governor’s Dislocated Worker Task Force assists workers who lose their jobs because of business closures or workforce reductions due to the economic climate or because of natural or man-made disasters.
-The Business Retention and Workforce Transition Team helps employees during business closures or workforce reductions by providing information about retraining, job opportunities, filing for unemployment insurance benefits and other local, state and federal services.
+Arkansas’ Rapid Response Team within the Dislocated Worker Services Unit assists workers who lose their jobs due to business closures or workforce reductions due to the economic climate or natural disasters.
+The Rapid Response Team helps employees during business closures or workforce reductions by providing information about retraining, job opportunities, filing for unemployment insurance benefits, and other local, state, and federal services.

-The Governor’s Dislocated Worker Task Force engages the resources of the Arkansas Department of Workforce Services, area health services, the U.S. Department of Labor, the Arkansas Economic Development Commission (AEDC), the Workforce Innovation and Opportunity Act (WIOA) and other agencies, as appropriate, to meet the needs of dislocated workers and employers.
+The Dislocated Worker Services Unit engages the resources of the Arkansas Division of Workforce Services, area health services, the U.S. Department of Labor, the Arkansas Economic Development Commission (AEDC), the Workforce Innovation and Opportunity Act (WIOA), and other agencies, as appropriate, to meet the needs of dislocated workers and employers.

 Worker Adjustment and Retraining Notification Act (WARN)

-WARN requires that notices should be addressed to the Director of Arkansas Department of Workforce Services.
-For more information and instructions on how to file WARN with the Arkansas Department of Workforce Services, please visit: http://www.dws.arkansas.gov/Employers/WARN
+WARN requires that notices should be addressed to the Director of the Arkansas Division of Workforce Services.
+More information and instructions on how to file WARN with the Arkansas Division of Workforce Services.

 If you have information about a company needing assistance or contemplating business closure or workforce reductions, please contact:

 Immediately upon receiving notice of closure or workforce reduction, Rapid Response contacts company officials.
 Whenever possible, a community meeting is scheduled with elected officials and business leaders to create action plans to assist both the community and dislocated workers.